-Well-wishers greet UK queen after Harry, Meghan announcement
+Prince Harry: ‘No other option’ but to cut royal ties

-SANDRINGHAM, England (AP) - Queen Elizabeth II and her son Prince Andrew went to church near her palatial rural home in eastern England after a major announcement on the future of Prince Harry and his wife Meghan.
+Queen Elizabeth II and her son Prince Andrew went to church near her palatial rural home in eastern England after a major announcement on the future of Prince Harry and his wife Meghan.

 Buckingham Palace said Saturday night Harry and Meghan will stop using their most prestigious royal titles and will stop receiving public funding.